drothschild/bookings-exercise/notes.md

 ## TODO

-[ ]get data from company and locations
+[ ]get data from company and locations and employees and test [ ] setup and test redux store